 Hi, my name is Andrew.
-I grew up in Wisconsin and received my Bachelor's degree in Molecular Biology from the University of Wisconsin-Madison in 2007.
-Following my undergraduate work, I moved to Dresden, Germany to do my PhD in Cell Biology and Biophysics, which I completed in 2013.
-Following a short follow-up postdoc at University College London, I moved to Paris to do a postdoc at the Institut Curie.
+I grew up in Wisconsin and received my Bachelor's degree in Molecular Biology from the University of Wisconsin-Madison in 2007, studying epithelial wound repair and cytokinesis in the lab of Bill Bement.
+Following my undergraduate work, I moved to Dresden, Germany to the Max Planck Institute for Molecular Cell Biology and Genetics, where I did his PhD studying the organization and mechanics of the cellular actin cortex in the lab of Ewa Paluch.